sassoftware/sas-visualanalytics-geowebmap/README.md

 ## Project

 This project presents a web page with an ArcGIS map designed to serve as a data-driven content for reports built with SAS Visual Analytics.
-It is a fork of [jsapi-resources](https://github.com/Esri/jsapi-resources), Esri's template for JS applications, using ArcGIS for JavaScript 4.x.
+It is a fork from [jsapi-resources](https://github.com/Esri/jsapi-resources), Esri's template for JS applications, using ArcGIS for JavaScript 4.x.

 ### Usage